paulbroyles/tei-workshop-instructions/index.md

+---
+title: TEI Workshop Instructions
+---

 Welcome to the Introduction to XML and Digital Scholarly Editing with the Text Encoding Initiative (TEI) workshop.

-To view the slides associated with this workshop, visit #####.
 Instructions and URLs needed to complete the workshop exercises are found below.

 # Getting Started